Nyries/TP_Network_Li_Gaborieau/README.md

 The program supports the reception of files made up of several data packets and sends the corresponding acknowledgements.

 ## Q5 : For puttftp :

+the questions are similar to Q4, but we have to change the opcode to 02 as indicated in the sources above.

 - a) Build a properly formed Write Request (WRQ) and send it to the server.
 - b) Send a file consisting of a single Data (DAT) packet and receive its acknowledg- ment (ACK)